 - Fence line patrols

-- Disaster Management – drought, flooding, storms and wildfires
+- Disaster management – preparing for and helping the reserve recover from drought, flooding, storms and wildfires

-- Any other tasks that may arise including manual labour and more mundane tasks
+- Any other tasks that may arise including manual labour and general chores

 Conservation work is very diverse and dependent on many uncontrollable influences such as climate changes, environmental factors, animal behaviour and external human intervention.
 Many activities listed above are seasonal and therefore all activities cannot be guaranteed during your stay.